 Let’s start with some background information about this park:

 The river flows for some fifty kilometers through the Coastal Plain before spilling into the sea to the north of Givat Olga.
-Its main tributaries are the Haviva, Yitzhak, Haderaand Iron rivers.
+Its main tributaries are the Haviva, Yitzhak, Hadera, and Iron rivers.
 With time, extensive development in the surrounding area has caused the river to become polluted by effluent flowing from factories and the local sewage plants, and until recent years, its lower reaches between Hadera and the sea were a blot on the ecological landscape; the turbid waters stank of sewage and effluent from communities and factories further upriver.

-The coolant water that the power station pumps from the sea plays a role in the river restoration process, as, when it is returned after use, it fills the river with clean water that creates a pollution-free environment for residents of central Israel and enables the area to be used as a venue for recreational activities.
+The coolant water that the power station pumps from the sea play a role in the river restoration process, as, when it is returned after use, it fills the river with clean water that creates a pollution-free environment for residents of central Israel and enables the area to be used as a venue for recreational activities.
 The thin stream of pollution that once meandered along the gully has now been transformed into a straight clean river forty meters wide.
-Around this section of the river, KKL-JNF has developed a park, which, when complete, will cover an area of 750 dunam (approx 187.5 acres).
+Around this section of the river, KKL-JNF has developed a park, which, when complete, will cover an area of 750 dunams (approx 187.5 acres).

-Hope you found Hadera River Park post useful and I will see you in future travels!
+That’s all for today, and I will see you in future travels!

 Additional ResourcesHere are several resources that I created to help travelers:

 - Israel Trip Planner is the page that will help you to create your perfect travel route.